 - 1.1 What these terms cover.
 These are the terms and conditions on which we supply services to you whilst you are a student with us. - 1.2 Why you should read them.
 Please read these terms carefully before you register with us.
 These terms tell you who we are, how we will provide our courses to you, how you and we may change or end the contract, what to do if there is a problem and other important information.
-If you think that there is a mistake in these terms, please contact us to discuss it. - 1.3 Your Contract with the University consists of the following documents: - (a) the offer letter that you received, which identifies your Course, and includes information about the fees that you will pay, and any other factors relating to your offer (including information about any conditions); and - (b) the terms set out in this document; and - (c) The student regulations, procedures and forms which are available on our website at https://www.hud.ac.uk/registry/current-students/; and - (d) the policies that you are expected to follow, which are included in the Handbook referred to below.
+If you think that there is a mistake in these terms, please contact us to discuss it. - 1.3 Your contract with the University consists of the following documents: - (a) The offer letter that you received, which identifies your Course, and includes information, about the fees that you will pay, and any other factors relating to your offer (including information about the fees that you will pay, and any other factors relating to your offer (including information about any conditions); and - (b) The terms set out in this document - (c) The student regulations, procedures and forms which are available on our website at https://hud.ac.uk/registry/current-students/; and - (d) the policies that you are expected to follow, which are included in the Handbook, referred to below.